AliaksandrTsimokhau/aws-mentoring/materials/13_Final_Task/Readme.md

 ## 11 - Create ECS resources <a name="ecs"></a>

-* **Warning: There are no free-tier for Fargate.** For matter of learn you can run it for minutes to get logs and metrics. *
+* **Warning: There are no free-tier for Fargate.** For matter of learn you can run it as long as you need (to get logs and metrics). *
+* **Warning: There are no free-tier for VPC Endpoints.** For matter of learn you can run it as long as you need (to get logs and metrics). *

 1) Create Cluster (name=ghost)
 2) Create **private** ECR repository.
 3) Clone ghost image from Docker hub to ECR repository.
+4) Fargate tasks will have no Public IP and cannot access AWS services via Internet.
+Therefore you have to configure VPC Endpoints for the following services: SSM, ECR, EFS, S3, CloudWatch and CloudWatch logs services.
+You have to assign all interface type VPC endpoints with {vpc_endpoint} security group.
+Gateway type VPC endpoint should be assigned with private network routing table:{private_rt}.
-4) Author ECS Task definition:
+5) Author ECS Task definition:
   - Type: Fargate
   - Image: Ghost image path in ECR
   - CPU limits: 256